yushixiu/Data_and_Code_MCrstFA.na/README.md

 ### Descriptions of the codes

-Please extract the file "Data-and-Code-CAM.zip" to the "current working directory" of the R package.
+Please extract the file "Data-and-Code-JMVA.zip" to the "current working directory" of the R package.
 The getwd() function shall determine an absolute pathname of the "current working directory".